-NBA Live 21: How the PS5 will enhance EA’s attempt to revive their basketball franchise
+NBA Live 21 PS5: Sony’s next-gen console will enhance EA’s attempt to revive their basketball franchise

 EA’s sim will be back in 2020, but can they take full advantage of Sony’s next-gen console?

-However, a recent leak has suggested that November 20 is the date that gamers should have circled.
+However, a leak has suggested that November 20 is the date that gamers should have circled.

-This release date will come right in the middle of the NBA season, which means it will run right into EA’s return to the court in NBA Live 21.
+The proposed PS5 release date should come right in the middle of the NBA season, which means it will run right into EA’s return to the court in NBA Live 21.

 Although Sony is keeping some details close to their chest, there is plenty of information out there about how the new console will impact NBA Live 21.